FluidSynth/fluidsynth/doc/ladspa.md

 To configure and compile FluidSynth with LADSPA support, make sure you have the LADSPA SDK installed (or at least the ladspa.h header file available in an include path).
-Then enable LADSPA when calling cmake:

-    cmake -Denable-ladspa=1 <path-to-source>
+Then compile FluidSynth in the usual way.
 You should see `LADSPA support: yes` in the cmake output.

 To enable the LADSPA engine, use the `synth.ladspa.active` setting when starting FluidSynth: